optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 - ``tree_flatten``: Convert any pytree into a flat list of leaves + metadata
 - ``tree_unflatten``: The inverse of ``tree_flatten``
 - ``tree_map``: Apply a function to all leaves in a pytree
-- ``tree_names``: Generate a list of names for all leaves in a pytree
+- ``leaf_names``: Generate a list of names for all leaves in a pytree

 The above examples of pytrees would look as follows when flattened (with a default definition of containers):

 .. code-block:: python

-    [1, "a", np.arange(2)]
+    [1, "a", np.arange(3)]

     [1, 2, 3, 4, 5]

     [np.arange(5)]

-By adding numpy arrays to the registry of container like objects the flattened versions of the examples would look as follows:
+By adding numpy arrays to the registry of container like objects, each of the three examples above would have five leafs.
+The flattened versions would look as follows:

 .. code-block:: python

-    [1, "a", 0, 1]
+    [1, "a", 0, 1, 2]

     [1, 2, 3, 4, 5]

     [0, 1, 2, 3, 4]

-Needless to say, it is possible to register anything as container.
+Needless to say, it is possible to register any iterable as container.
 For example, we would add pandas.Series and pandas.DataFrame (with varying definitions, depending on the application).